dspkcc-MU/dspkcc/assignments/Sprint6/README.md

-# google sheets API Translator
+# Google Sheets API Translator

 Make/have a google account